Matt Sterbenz testing the 190cm Vital 100 Camber. Cascade Range, OR. Photo: Dave Reddick (@davidreddick)

 East vs. West

-Are you skiing champagne in the Rockies, or maybe heavy, deep, maritime snowpack in the PNW?
-You’ll likely be skiing more compliant snow on average, and can get away with a more soft snow-focused ski.
-Thus, you are a good candidate for the Reverse Camber, though you should consider your terrain priorities, as noted above.
+Another way to dissect the camber question is from a geographical perspective.
+Are you spritzing though champagne in the Rockies, or maybe slithering in the deep maritime snowpack of the PNW?
+You’ll likely be skiing more compliant snow on average, and probably have more fun on a soft snow-focused ski like the Reverse Camber Intention 108 or Reason 120–though you should consider your terrain priorities, as noted above.